From Natural Language to Simulations: Applying GPT-3 Codex to Automate Simulation Modeling of Logistics Systems: Related Work

+Text classification is the NLP task of assigning a label or class to a given fragment of text.
+The most common use case of text classification includes sentiment analysis, an NLP technique that focuses on the analysis of people’s opinions, sentiments, appraisals, attitudes, and intents expressed in written text.
+Sentiment analysis is increasingly important in business and society and is often performed on textual data to assist businesses in monitoring product sentiment and understanding customer opinion \citep{liu_sentiment_2012}.

+Notable examples include \cite{prollochs_negation_2016}, who designed a decision support system equipped with NLP for financial news sentiment analysis.
+The system incorporated reinforcement learning, hidden Markov models, conditional random fields, and rule-based methods and could achieve a substantial improvement in the correlation between sentiment and stock return. \cite{zinovyeva_antisocial_2020} proposed an expert system to automate content monitoring and antisocial behavior detection.
+The system incorporated advanced NLP techniques, including bidirectional encoding, attention mechanisms, hierarchical text representations, and Transformer-based language models. \cite{abbasi-moud_tourism_2021} developed a tourism recommendation system capable of extracting users' preferences to provide personalized recommendations.
+The system analyses semantically clustered and sentimentally analyzed user reviews to detect a tourist's preferences and suggest the most matching options.

-Another stream of related research incorporated decision-support and expert systems based on NLP.
-For example, \cite{habernal_swsnl_2013} presented the NLP system for a semantic web search. \cite{sangers_semantic_2013} proposed an NLP-based search engine for finding semantic Web services.
-The framework matches relevant keywords gathered from Web service descriptions and the user query. \cite{prollochs_negation_2016} designed a decision support system equipped with NLP for financial news sentiment analysis. \cite{liu_identifying_2019} combined such NLP techniques as Word2Vec and n-gram to classify customers based on their expectations for recovery service. \cite{li_knowledge-oriented_2019} proposed a knowledge-oriented convolutional neural network to extract causal relations of the form product-producer, employer-employee, cause-effect, and message-topic.
-The proposed expert system includes both humans to capture the linguistic clues of causal relationships and a data-oriented component capable of learning other important features from the data. \cite{garcia-mendez_library_2019} developed a fully automatic natural language generation system.
-The study concludes with the statement that the system can generate complete, coherent, and correctly spelled sentences, which makes it potentially applicable to the automatic generation of administrative reports. \cite{kim_transparency_2020} proposed a framework that adopts both NLP and computer vision for explaining and visualizing convolutional neural networks for text classification. \cite{zinovyeva_antisocial_2020} applied the hierarchical attention network, the model akin to the Transformer, to automate content monitoring and antisocial behavior detection.
-Summarizing these works, we can observe that expert and decision support systems take advantage of the state-of-the-art NLP algorithms to approach such language-related problems as translation, mining, generation, classification, and text summarization.
+\cite{liu_large-scale_2019}combined such NLP techniques as Word2Vec and n-gram to track individual-level purchasing behaviors on an e-commerce site to classify customers based on their expectations for recovery service. \cite{li_knowledge-oriented_2019} proposed a knowledge-oriented convolutional neural network to extract and classify causal relations of the form product-producer, employer-employee, cause-effect, and message-topic.
+The proposed expert system includes both humans to capture the linguistic clues of causal relationships and a data-oriented component capable of learning other important features from the data. \cite{kim_transparency_2020} proposed a framework that adopts both NLP and computer vision for explaining and visualizing convolutional neural networks for text classification.